CourtHans/learning-journal/README.md

 ![Failure picture](https://cdn.pixabay.com/photo/2019/05/14/13/40/fear-4202417_960_720.jpg)

-However, it's important to remember that we’re not born knowing how to do things.
-We __are__ born with an insatiable curiosity.
+It's important to remember that we’re not born knowing how to do things.
+We __are__, however, born with insatiable curiosity.
 As we grow older, that curiosity tends to be overshadowed by the desire for comfort.
 Hot tip: the more you step outside your comfort zone, ___the bigger it becomes___.

 Failure is the best teacher: it is visceral, personal, and – with a growth mindset – motivating.